 Step 1: Cook the Rice (Optional)

 If you’ll be serving this dish with rice and you want to get the timing of the entire meal perfectly, start by cooking the rice.
-I like to make Instant Pot Jasmine Rice, or you can follow instructions on the package to cook on the stovetop.
+I like to make Instant Pot jasmine rice, or you can follow instructions on the package to cook on the stovetop.
 I usually cook enough for 4 servings.
+You could also make fried rice or cauliflower rice.

 As the rice simmers and cooks, you’ll have plenty of time to make the rest of the dish, homemade General Tso’s sauce included!

-Tip: It’s really important that you start by drying the shrimp well so they don’t get gooey when you cook them.
-It’s very easy to do this – Just gently dab them on all sides with dry paper towels.
+Tip: It’s really important to start by drying the shrimp well so they don’t get gooey when you cook them.
+It’s very easy to do this — just gently dab them on all sides with dry paper towels.

 Toss the shrimp with arrowroot powder until they’re coated evenly.
 This will help give them a little crispy coating that holds up really nicely in the sauce.

-Next, in batches, cook the shrimp in a skillet for just about 1 minute per side.
-You’ll know they’re ready to turn when they start to to turn pink.
-Set them aside on a plate so you can cook the sauce.
+Next, cook the shrimp in a skillet in batches for about 1 minute per side.
+They’ll be ready to turn when they start to turn pink.
+Set them aside on a plate so you can cook the sauce in the same pan.

 Step 3: Make the Sauce